 Detectives are appealing for information after two attempted thefts from cash machines.

-Police were called shortly before 1am this morning, Thursday July 11, to the Post Office on Glentworth Road, Morecambe, after reports of a loud bang.
+Police were called at shortly before 1am this morning (Thursday, July 11) to the Post Office on Glentworth Road, Morecambe, after reports of a loud bang.

 Officers attended and found the ATM had been damaged, although nothing had been taken.

 At 1.40am police were contacted after reports of a break in at the Sainsbury’s store on Inglewhite Road in Longridge.

 Patrols attended and found damage to the ATM, but again nothing had been taken.

 Detectives are now appealing for information to trace the offenders.

 Chief Inspector Lee Wilson said: “An investigation is underway following the attempted thefts in Morecambe and Longridge.

 “These offenders have caused significant damage to the cash machines, although nothing was actually stolen.